 - No threat to the wild and other fish population

-We hope we have answered your question about How are GloFish made? if you have any more questions please leave a comment and we’ll do our best to answer it as quickly as possible.
+We hope we have answered the question – How are GloFish made? if you have any more questions please leave a comment and we’ll do our best to answer it as quickly as possible.